igapyon/blancoApexFormatterPlugin/README.md

 # blancoApexFormatter

-blancoApexFormatter is a Apax language source code formatter. blancoApexFormatter is written in Java. blancoApexFormatter is provided as an OSS product.
+blancoApexFormatter is an Apax language source code formatter. blancoApexFormatter is written in Java. blancoApexFormatter is provided as an OSS product.

 ## spec